anonymouscode115/autoregressive_inference/README.md

 # Learning Autoregressive Orderings with Variational Inference

+## Note: We are currently in the process of finalizing our ICLR camera ready version and arxiving our paper.
+We expect to release an updated version of code and the pretrained models along with many more results by early Apr, 2021.

 ## Installation

 To install this package, first download the package from github, then install it using pip.